anythingcodes/gdi-es6-javascript/README.md

 > **Note:** This class is still being developed.
 When it is ready for reuse, this warning will be removed.

-# Getting Started with ES6 JavaScript
+# Getting Started with ES6 and ES7 JavaScript

 Materials and slides for a Girl Develop It ES6 JavaScript course.
 Includes ES7's minor additions.